 I travelled to South Africa in August of 2017 to work with Wildlife capture team.
-I spent a month at Mukumbura Lodge learning a huge amount about resident species, hunting industry and ecosystem.
+I spent a month at Mukumbura Lodge learning a huge amount about resident species and ecosystems.

 Our main job with the vet was to chemically immobilize certain animals to relocate them or deliver them to auction sites.
 This was done out of a R44 helicopter with a dart gun.
 The immobilising drugs we used were mainly a cocktail of a knockdown drug (M99) and a tranquilizer.
 It usually took 6-8 minutes from dart impact to the animal going down then the ground team along with the volunteers would move in.
 We blindfolded the animal and gave various injections: